surniaulula/wpsso-wc-shipping-delivery-time/readme.txt

 WPSSO Core and its add-ons make sure your content looks great on social sites and in search results, no matter how your URLs are crawled, shared, re-shared, posted, or embedded.

-See [better Schema for WooCommerce products](https://wpsso.com/docs/plugins/wpsso/installation/better-schema-for-woocommerce/) for more information on customizing the WPSSO Core plugin, the WPSSO Schema JSON-LD Markup add-on, and the WooCommerce plugin settings for better Schema markup and Google Rich Results.
+See the [much better Schema for WooCommerce products](https://wpsso.com/docs/plugins/wpsso/installation/better-schema-for-woocommerce/) article for more information on customizing the WPSSO Core plugin, the WPSSO Schema JSON-LD Markup add-on, and the WooCommerce plugin settings for better Schema markup and Google Rich Results.

 == Installation ==